Frequently Asked Questions

 You bet it will!

 Any amount, small or large, will be welcome, and the first $500,000 will be matched by a generous donor.
 This is a worldwide campaign to raise a total amount of 2.5 million dollars.
-Every donation will be acknowledged.
+Every donation will be acknowledged, according to the wishes of the donor.
 A current list of our institutional partners and individual donors may be found here and you can track our progress online.

 For large donations (e.g., over $10,000 USD), gifts of securities or real estate, or legacy gifts, please write to Helen Cullyer, the Executive Director of the SCS at firstname.lastname@example.org.